ktwindisch/ktwindisch/README.md

-<h2>Hi, I'm Kevin! <br/><a href="https://www.linkedin.com/in/salesforcekevin/">Cybersecurity Professional</a>,  <a href="https://trailblazer.me/id/kwindisch">Salesforce Administrator</a>,  <a href="https://medium.com/@SalesforceKevin">Blogger</a></h2>
+<h2>Hi, I'm Kevin! <br/><a href="https://www.linkedin.com/in/salesforcekevin/">Identity Security Professional</a>,  <a href="https://trailblazer.me/id/kwindisch">Salesforce Administrator</a>,  <a href="https://medium.com/@SalesforceKevin">Blogger</a></h2>

 <p align="center"><h2> 🪪 Professional Statement</h2></p>

-I am a Filipino-American Salesforce Administrator and Army Veteran with 5+ years of security experience.
-I have strong analytical and data skills, and I am passionate about efficiency and solving complex problems.
-I am excited about a career in Cybersecurity, and I believe my skills and experience make me a valuable asset.<br/>
+🔒 As a Filipino-American, my career journey has been shaped by a passion for security measures, which has guided me towards a path of identity security and protection of sensitive data.
+With over 16 years of experience in the industry, I bring to the table a unique blend of analytical prowess, a keen interest in understanding data, and the ability to utilize information to drive informed business decisions.<br/>
 <br/>
-I am proficient in Salesforce security features, and I am able to identify and mitigate risks.
-I am also an expert in questioning and gathering business requirements, and I am able to make informed decisions about how to protect organizations.
-I have a proven track record of managing risks and ensuring the confidentiality, integrity, and availability of sensitive data.
-I am also patient and understanding, and I am able to work with users at their own pace.
-I am confident that I can make a significant contribution to your organization's Cybersecurity team.<br/>
+🌟 Embracing the landscape of cybersecurity, I am thrilled at the prospect of channeling my expertise into this field.
+My proficiency in Salesforce administration, coupled with my dedication to security, positions me as a valuable asset to any organization looking to fortify its digital defenses.<br/>
 <br/>
-I am a highly motivated and results-oriented individual with a strong work ethic.
-I am also a team player and I am able to work effectively under pressure.
-Thank you for your time and consideration.
-I look forward to hearing from you soon.<br/>
+🌎 Looking ahead, I firmly believe that I can make a substantial contribution to your organization's cybersecurity team.
+My strong work ethic, motivation, and results-oriented mindset make me a reliable team player, capable of thriving under pressure.
+I am always eager to embrace new tech stacks and continuously enhance my skills, driven by a desire to make a positive impact on the world.<br/>
 <br/>
+🔭 Presently, I am expanding my knowledge in the Google Professional Cybersecurity certification program.
+This comprehensive 8-course series equips me with fundamental principles of cybersecurity, risk management, network security, Linux, SQL, asset protection, threat identification, vulnerability management, and python automation.
+I am also learning MS Azure fundamentals with A Cloud Guru in the Veterans For Azure program.<br/>

+I appreciate you taking the time to read this and for your consideration.
+I look forward to hearing from you soon.

 Sincerely,<br/>
 Kevin Windisch